 Loan entrance counseling is required for all borrowers attending MiSPP for the first time.
 Failure to complete this step will result in a delay in loan processing.

-Students must electronically sign a promise to pay and include 2 references (alternate contacts) to secure up to a $20,500 gross loan (fees apply).
+Students must electronically sign a promise to pay and include two references.

 (Applies only if cost of attendance/enrollment permits an additional loan.)